tidev/titanium-docs/docs/api/titanium/ui/ios/livephoto.md

 ## Overview

-Use the [createLivePhotoView](Titanium.UI.iOS.createLivePhotoView) to assign the `livePhoto` property.
+Use the <Titanium.UI.iOS.createLivePhotoView> to assign the `livePhoto` property.
 You can receive a LivePhoto by using the [openPhotoGallery](Titanium.Media.openPhotoGallery) method. iOS 9.1 only allows to select existing photos from the gallery, capturing new live photos is not supported by the iOS public API, yet.